 AB: Yes, absolutely.
-I mean, when it comes to digital transformation, it sounds very technical, like, okay, the IT department and they will evaluate some products, what are the business benefits or the promises and just pick through the right and just integrate it.
-I'm in a lot of companies, they buy great technology - it’s great, full fledged, full lifecycle API platforms, but nobody is using that.
-Nobody's using the API, it’s not externally outside of the market and sometimes not even internally.
+I mean, when it comes to digital transformation, it sounds very technical.
+Like okay, the IT department will evaluate some products.
+What are the business benefits or the promises?
+And they just pick through and just integrate it.
+I'm in a lot of companies.
+They buy great technology.
+It’s great full-fledged, full-lifecycle API platforms, but nobody is using them.
+Nobody's using the API.
+It’s not externally outside of the market and sometimes not even internally.

 DB: Okay.
-So perhaps where they went wrong in the first place was that lack of understanding of the marketplace, what the market was really demanding, is that what you're saying?
+So, perhaps where they went wrong in the first place was that lack of understanding of the marketplace, what the market was really demanding, is that what you're saying?
 And by creating these small business groups, which were able to respond faster to the market and perhaps more in touch with the market, you're saying that they were able to deliver API-based products which were in demand.
 Is that what you're saying?

-DB: It's an interesting point.
-We often talk about iteration through API design, and an API first approach.
-When we talk about an API first approach, iterating with stakeholders over that design, really having in mind internal stakeholders.
-You know, we started talking about, okay, well, a stakeholder might be the developer of a mobile application and how is that developer for the mobile application going to consume my API, or it might be my marketing department that needs to have access to marketing and sales data throughout various systems.
+DB: That's an interesting point.
+We often talk about iteration through API design and an API-first approach.
+When we talk about an API-first approach, [it’s] iterating with stakeholders over that design, really having in mind internal stakeholders.
+A stakeholder might be the developer of a mobile application and how is that developer for the mobile application going to consume my API?
+Or it might be my marketing department that needs to have access to marketing and sales data throughout various systems.
 How do they want to consume the API?

 AB: Yeah.
 Maybe not in designing the API itself, but making it based on the understanding of the customer needs and the right decisions to make the right design.
-So, it's still API-first and it involves it, I mean, depends on what customer you're speaking of.
-Sometimes, you have business customers, sometimes developers - internal or external, some are familiar with good API design or kind of concept, address for graph SQL, these kind of things.
-Sometimes they are not.
+So, it's still API-first and it involves it.
+I mean, [it] depends on what customer you're speaking of.
+Sometimes, you have business customers, sometimes developers - internal or external.
+Some are familiar with good API design or the concept, REST or GraphQL, these kinds of things.
+Sometimes, they are not.

 DB: I understand.

 KM: All right.
 I want to dig a little bit deeper about this cultural transformation that you were saying.
 But let's go to David first.
 Let's talk about the workplace and its employees.
 David, how can digital transformation help enterprises in keeping their businesses running and managing their employees?
-There's a lot of challenges, obviously you would change.
-So how will businesses try and cope with that?
+There's a lot of challenges.
+Obviously you would change.
+So, how will businesses try and cope with that?

 KM: Yeah.
 All right.
-Amancio for you, how does digital transformation create more business value?
-More opportunities open up new gateways, to more innovative products, especially now during this pandemic, do you see that the pandemic is currently a catalyst or do you see it as a blocker for digital transformation?
+Amancio, for you, how does digital transformation create more business value?
+More opportunities open up new gateways to more innovative products, especially now during this pandemic.
+Do you see that the pandemic is currently a catalyst or do you see it as a blocker for digital transformation?

-AB: Yeah, so, I mean, what I said moving forward I think digital transformation is really about becoming this identity or the organization just really able to adapt and understand the customer and their needs.
-So it's not about the products that you were operating or providing.
-It's really about your mission and then adapting and iterating the way, how you are solving problems, what are you solving problems to really accomplish your mission for the customers.
+AB: Yeah, so [like] what I said, moving forward, I think digital transformation is really about becoming this identity or the organisation just really being able to adapt to and understand the customer and their needs.
+So, it's not about the products that you were operating or providing.
+It's really about your mission and then adapting and iterating how you are solving problems to really accomplish your mission for the customers.

-DB: Well I think this transformation was already in process well before the pandemic.
-So I didn't really see it as a pre pandemic and post pandemic chain.
-I think pandemic has accelerated the process.
-I think it may emphasize the requirement for it.
-It's, you know, take education For example.
-Education industry was experimenting with remote learning and online learning in most universities and colleges, but overnight the whole university had to do remote learning.
-And so something that they wanted to do where, or dipping their toes in the water, that all of a sudden they're forced to go all in a hundred percent or their business would die.
+DB: Well, I think this transformation was already in process well before the pandemic.
+So, I didn't really see it as a pre-pandemic and post-pandemic change.
+I think the pandemic has accelerated the process.
+I think it may emphasise the requirement for it.
+Take education, for example.
+The education industry was experimenting with remote learning and online learning in most universities and colleges, but overnight the whole university had to do remote learning.
+And so something that they wanted to do or dipping their toes in the water, then all of a sudden they're forced to go all in, a hundred percent or their business would die.

 KM: All right.
 David, do you have any advice for companies?
 I know some of our listeners would be CEOs or managers or operational managers of their own companies.
 How would you advise them to get started on digital transformation?